 Official mileage should start and end at the official workstation, which is the primary location where the employee works.
-Travel claimed from another location (such as a home) is only permitted if it is less mileage then from the official workstation and is only reimbursable in excess of the employee's daily commute.
+Travel claimed from another location (such as a home) is only permitted if it is less mileage than from the official workstation and is only reimbursable in excess of the employee's daily commute.

-Travel reimbursement requests for authorized school activities should be submitted to the school bookkeeper using the current SCS travel reimbursement form.
+Travel reimbursement requests for authorized school activities should be submitted to the school bookkeeper or department secretary responsible for processing these requests, by using the current SCS travel reimbursement form.
 All school level travel reimbursement requests must follow the Tennessee Internal School Funds Manual guidelines and SCS Travel and Reimbursement Procedures.